Theodus/7l7w/README.md

 - Very simple syntax
 - Redefinition of core language is powerful for DSL implementation
 - Futures are easy to use and provide automatic deadlock detection

+#### Prolog
+- Great for specific use cases that require logic
+- Very limited

+#### Scala
+- Interesting mix between paradigms
+- Pattern matching is well done
+- Difficult to reason about code with the mixed paradigms

+#### Erlang
+- Very reliable
+- Lightweight processes with actor model
+- On-the-fly code replacement
+- The "Let it crash" mentality removes the need for a large portion of error handling